5823 Main St. New Port Richey, FL 34652

 Recognizing a True Dental Emergency

 Not every dental issue constitutes an emergency, but certain situations demand urgent care.
 A knocked-out permanent tooth represents one of the most time-sensitive emergencies.
-The first 30 minutes after tooth loss offer the best chance for successful reimplantation, making rapid response critical.
+According to Mayo Clinic guidance on tooth loss first aid, the first 30 to 60 minutes after tooth loss offer the best chance for successful reimplantation, making rapid response critical.

 Severe bleeding that doesn’t stop after 10 minutes of gentle pressure signals an emergency.
 Facial swelling, particularly around the jaw or under the tongue, may indicate infection spreading beyond the tooth.
 High fever accompanying tooth pain suggests an abscess requiring immediate treatment.